cpen333/cpen333.github.io/_lectures/cplusplus.md

 ### Manipulating objects

-Once we have a rectangle object, we can use any of the `public` members of that objected as if they were normal functions or variables by using the dot operator `.` between the *variable name* and *member name*.
+Once we have a rectangle object, we can use any of the `public` members of that object as if they were normal functions or variables by using the dot operator `.` between the *variable name* and *member name*.
 This follows the same syntax as accessing the members of a `struct` in C.  For example we can set the rectangle sizes using
 ```cpp
 Rectangle r1, r2, r3;
 r1.setValues(3, 4);